palantir/conjure-java-runtime/readme.md

     ErrorType.create(ErrorType.Code.INVALID_ARGUMENT, "MyApplication:DatasetNotFound");

   static ServiceException datasetNotFound(DatasetId datasetId, String userName) {
+    // Both the safe and unsafe params will be sent back to the client; the client needs
+    // to decide themselves if any of these are safe to log.
+We're only marking things as
-    // Note that only SafeArg parameters are sent to the caller in the resulting SerializableError. return new ServiceException(
+    // safe or unsafe for this server to log. return new ServiceException(
             DATASET_NOT_FOUND, SafeArg.of("datasetId", datasetId), UnsafeArg.of("userName", userName));
   }